neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 # >> Princess peach jumped from the balcony and landed in front of her.
 She stood proudly and exclaimed, “I did
 ```

-- `temperature`:The temperature of the sampling operation.
+- `temperature`: The temperature of the sampling operation.
 1 means regular sampling, 0 means always take the highest score, 100.0 is getting closer to uniform probability.
 If `0.0`, temperature is turned off.
 Default is `0.0`
 ```python
 # more random
 output = pipeline(prompt=prompt, do_sample=True, temperature=1.5, max_new_tokens=15)